GDComfort/IT210Group1Project/README.md

 c) Round Robin Scheduling,
 d) Priority Scheduling

-FIRST COME FIRST SERVE: CPU scheduler will decide which process should be given the CPU for its execution.
+**FIRST COME FIRST SERVE**: CPU scheduler will decide which process should be given the CPU for its execution.
 For this CPU uses different algorithm to choose among the process.
 One among that algorithm is FCFS algorithm.
 In this algorithm the process which arrives first is given the CPU after finishing its request only it will allow CPU to execute other process.